 3.2.2.1.
-Means of shaping the corporate tone #1: varying degrees of assumed knowledge and experts, the corporate tone of voice has to match the perceived level of readers' knowledge at a given stage of their customer journey.
-The most common way of achieving this is by varying the level of detailed explanation in the text: in the top-of-the-funnel content every concept deemed as potentially new is described in details (assuming no knowledge), while for the bottom-of-the-funnel the text is saturated with hypernyms and highly specialized notions that assume the reader possesses expert knowledge.
+Means of shaping the corporate tone #1: varying degrees of assumed knowledge

+Perhaps the most important means of achieving the correct tone is assuming different degrees of knowledge.
+Just like in everyday communication one would not use the same tone of voice to discuss e.g. the rules of proper behavior with toddlers and experts, the corporate tone of voice has to match the perceived level of readers' knowledge at a given stage of their customer journey.
+The most common way of achieving this is by varying the level of detailed explanation in the text: in the topof-the-funnel content every concept deemed as potentially new is described in details (assuming no knowledge), while for the bottom-of-the-funnel the text is saturated with hypernyms and highly specialized notions that assume the reader possesses expert knowledge.
 This can be seen in Example 6 where there is no explanation of what SunSpec represents in the text aimed at experts (application notes), while the introductory chapters of the user manual contain a detailed explanation of what SunSpec is because it is assumed that these sections may be read by complete beginners.